ruuda/blog/posts/the-numeric-type-alignment-chart.md

 but now need a runtime check to ensure that a number is an integer.
 For example, when indexing into a list.

-A runtime check is not so bad in RCL though.
+Fortunately, runtime checks are not so bad in RCL.
 In a general-purpose language where evaluation is separate from typechecking, a runtime check makes the type system less effective at preventing crashes.
 But the job of RCL’s type system is not to prevent runtime errors